dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 Essentially, to use the Dapr Workflow building block, you write workflow code in your application using the SDK and connect to the sidecar using gRPC stream.

 Notice that the engine itself is embedded directly into the sidecar and implemented by the `durabletask-go` framework library.
 This framework allows you to swap out different storage providers, including a storage provider created specifically for Dapr that leverages internal actors behind the scenes.
-Since Dapr Workflow uses actors, you can store workflow state in variety of Dapr-supported state stores, like Redis, CosmosDB, etc.
+Since Dapr Workflows use actors, you can store workflow state in variety of Dapr-supported state stores, like Redis, CosmosDB, etc.

 ## Features